GLOBAL MARKETS-Cash is king as emergency stimulus fails to stop market panic

 By Tom Westbrook

-Benchmark 10-year sovereign bond yields in Australia, New Zealand, Malaysia, Korea and Singapore and Thailand surged as prices tumbled.
-Gold XAU= fell 1% and copper hit its downlimit in Shanghai.
-GOL/MET/L
+"We are clearly living in extraordinary and challenging times," said Reserve Bank of Australia Governor Philip Lowe in a speech broadcast across the country.

+"I am not able to provide you with an updated set of economic forecasts.
+The situation is just too fluid," he added.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 5% to a four-year low, with Korea and Hong Kong leading losses.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell about 5% to a four-year low, with Korea and Taiwan leading losses.

+Traders reported huge strains in bond markets as distressed funds sold any liquid asset to cover losses in stocks and redemptions from investors.

+After the sharpest three-day selloff in Australian 10-year bonds since 1987, the long end of the curve was a smoking ruin.

 "We're in this phase where investors are just looking to liquidate their positions," said Prashant Newnaha, senior interest rate strategist at TD Securities in Singapore.